nikita-volkov/scala-and-xwt-sample/README.md

 ##Issues

 ###Current `pom` version is configured to run on 64-bit OSX
 This is due to conflicts that arise when jars targeted at different platforms are present in the classpath.
-To be able to run this on other platforms, uncomment the appropriate library in the `pom` or just use the Eclipse-plugin version of the project, which is maintained on the `develop` and `master` branches.
+To be able to run this on other platforms, uncomment the appropriate library in the `pom` or just use the Eclipse-plugin version of the project, which is maintained on the `eclipse-plugin` branch.

+For production use `pom` should be set up to have separate builds for different platforms.

 ###Main thread on OSX
 Due to [this issue](http://stackoverflow.com/q/3976342/485115) you'll have to append `-XstartOnFirstThread` to VM parameters in your run configuration.